tetzispa/vaonis/README.md

 # vaonis
-script to download fits on vespera pro
+script to download fits on vespera pro (maybe it can work for others vaonis's product)

 prerequisites